tchajed/sys-verif-fa25/docs/notes/gooselang-intro.md

 ---
-order: -1
 category: lecture
+order: 10
 tags: [draft]
 ---

-# Draft: Verifying Go code
+# Lecture 10: Verifying Go code

 ::: warning
 This note is a draft.